PiotrekBudny/NASPi_State_Email_Notifier/README.md

 2. Configure Email Settings

-   Edit config.py and fill in your email credentials and recipient information: mailSettings = dict(
+   Edit config.py and fill in your email credentials and recipient information.
+   Example configuration:

+   mailSettings = dict(
        sender_mail = "your_email@gmail.com",
        app_password = "your_app_password",